-The variety and choice of international teaching jobs is stunning, and teachers looking for their first job abroad are often confused about which teaching job is right for them, especially because they cannot easily visit a school before accepting post.
-That is why understanding the types of international school as well as the types of international school job available is so important.
+The variety and choice of international teaching jobs is stunning, and teachers looking for their first job abroad are often confused about which teaching job is right for them, especially because they can't simply visit an overseas school before accepting a work contract.
+That is why understanding the types of international school as well as the types of job available is so important.

 International schools are schools to fully educate children between the ages of 2 and 18, that operate outside of, but with the consent of, the state school system in a foreign country.
 They are not schools for the teaching of English as a foreign language, though they may have children who are English language learners.
 International schools use a curriculum and/or a language of instruction that is different than that of the host country and they are as different from each other as the children you teach.

 International schools can be roughly divided into three categories:

 Original expatriate international schools are what most people visualise when they think of teaching abroad - a Canadian school with Canadian curriculum and Canadian students taught by Canadian teachers... just in a country that is not Canada.
 These are international schools that are mono-nationalistic, therefore the majority of the children, parents, staff and curriculum reflect only that one country, despite the location of the school.
 Many decades ago, when international relocation was something few people did, this kind of school was the only type, but now they represent the smallest proportion of international schools available.

 Because Original Expatriate schools are often well established and well known, having been some of the first international schools in the country, they often charge fees to parents that are at the top of the regional range and therefore offer employment packages to teachers which are in the upper quartile.
 As such, they are often very competitive for students to attend and for teachers to find jobs.